 Contract Size: 10,000 MMBtu (million British thermal units)

 Example: This contract size allows traders to gain exposure to energy with controlled leverage and risk.
+Understanding the contract size is fundamental to calculating your position size and managing your trading capital effectively.

-These specifications make Natural Gas (NG) Futures suitable for traders seeking exposure to energy markets.
+These specifications make Natural Gas (NG) futures suitable for traders seeking exposure to energy markets.

 Platform Symbol: NG

-Proper position sizing is crucial when trading Natural Gas (NG) Futures.
+Proper position sizing is crucial when trading Natural Gas (NG) futures.
 Use our position size calculator to determine the optimal number of contracts based on your risk tolerance and account size.

-For Natural Gas (NG) Futures (NG):
+For Natural Gas (NG) futures (NG):

 If you want to risk $500 with a 10-point stop loss: